Slow Cooker Curried Butternut Squash Soup

 Being able to sauté right in the non-stick ceramic-coated pot instead of having to do it a separate saucepan makes the prep a total cinch with this slow cooker.

-I started by sautéing the onions and carrots until they were lightly browned at the edges.
-Then I added garlic, ginger and Thai red curry paste.
+First I sauté the onions and carrots until they are lightly browned at the edges.
+Then I add garlic, ginger and Thai red curry paste.

-Once the squash was well-beyond tender, I reached for my Calphalon Auto-Speed Blender to puree the soup and stir in a little coconut milk.
+Once the squash is well-beyond tender, I reach for my Calphalon Auto-Speed Blender to puree the soup and stir in a little coconut milk.

 Slow Cooker Curried Butternut Squash Soup